-1. The General Rules set out in Rules 9.2 to 9.13 shall apply in relation to every Bill introduced in the Parliament except a Bill introduced under Rule 9A.1 but, where any of the Special Rules set out in Rules 9.14 to 9.16 and Rules 9.17A to 9.21 (special provision about Members' Bills, Committee Bills, Budget Bills, Scottish Law Commission Bills, Consolidation Bills, Statute Law Repeals Bills, Statute Law Revision Bills and Emergency Bills) or any of the Rules set out in Chapter 9C (Hybrid Bill Procedures) apply in relation to the Bill, then the Special Rule or Rules set out in Chapter 9C shall supersede the General Rules to the extent that they are inconsistent.
+2. The General Rules set out in Rules 9.2 to 9.13A apply in relation to every Public Bill other than a Hybrid Bill (as defined in Rule 9C.1), but where any of the Special Rules set out in Rules 9.14 to 9.21 apply in relation to the Bill, the Special Rule supersedes the General Rules to the extent that they are inconsistent.